Today’s history geek question – what is nature? Why should we care?

 What use is environmental history?
 What good is it?

-Nature is present in most documents. most political documents.
+Nature is present in most historical documents.
 Fiege used Edmund Burke’s Reflections on the Revolution in France as an example.
 Burke’s discusses the conservation of nature and estates, how people would pass those on to their children is the same as passing on freedom, government, democracy to future generations.

 Ask your kids questions such as why did slavery expand in the South but not the North?
 Couldn’t Northern factories have used slaves as workers?